-Shows the status of the system's security certificate.
+Description Shows the status of the system's security certificate.

+Minimum role manage

-show certificate [a|b|both]
+Syntax show certificate

+[a b both]

+Parameters [a b both]

 Optional.
 Specifies whether to show information for controller A, B, or both.
 If this parameter is omitted, information is shown for both controllers.

-- A: Controller A. - B: Controller B.

-Certificate Status
+Output Controller

-- Customer-supplied: The controller is using a certificate that you have uploaded. - System-generated: The controller is using system-generated certificates. - Unknown status: The controller's certificate cannot be read.
-This most often occurs when a controller is restarting or the certificate replacement process is still in process.
+A: Controller A. B: Controller B. Certificate Status Customer-supplied: The controller is using a certificate that you have uploaded.
+System-generated: The controller is using system-generated certificates.
+Unknown status: The controller's certificate cannot be read.
+This most often occurs when a controller is restarting or the certificate replacement process is still in process Certificate Text The full text of the certificate.
+Controller A: Controller A. B: Controller B. Time Created The date and time in the format year-month-day hour:minutes:seconds when the certificate was created.
+Examples Show certificate status for the system. # show certificate Basetypes certificate-status status See also create certificate show certificates

-Time Created

-The date and time, in the format <year>-<month>-<day> <hour>:<minutes>:<seconds>, when the certificate was created.